thunderstorm99/addressWatcher/README.md

 ### Monitoring a donation address
 If you have an address where people can donate cryptocurrency to, you can leave this program running to be alerted of any incoming donations

-## Known issues

-### API goes down
-From time to time the API does not respond, or goes into maintenance mode.
-If this happens, the API responds with an amount of 0.
-My program will pick this up and think of it as a withdrawal of all funds.
-I need to find a way to check the API's readyness first.